eye-division/jennyblyth/_gallery/josephine-trotter.md

   Trotter's work and is expressed, above all, through radiant colour.'***

+  Enquiries:&nbsp; &nbsp; jennyblyth@btconnect.com

-  Full essay (see below) from JOSEPHINE TROTTER published by Jenny Blyth Fine Art in 2016.&nbsp; Enquiries: jennyblyth@btconnect.com
+  Full essay (see below) from JOSEPHINE TROTTER published by Jenny Blyth Fine Art in 2016.&nbsp;

   "Josephine Trotter lives at one with the landscape that surrounds her in the